 Since I cooked this on high, I did keep an eye on the liquid level in the pot.

 At about two and a half or three hours in,I added some more broth.
 You should not add cold liquids to a hot crockpot, so you do need to microwave or warm up the broth on the stove before you add it to the crockpot.

 I’ve been really happy with my Hamilton Beach Slow Cooker – it’s lasted very well for the past three years.
-(Affiliate link) I previously had a CrockPot brand slow cooker, but it was recalled.
-As with any appliance, temperatures and cooking times may vary based on model, so my best advice is to keep an eye on the crockpot, add liquid as needed, and try not to overcook this dish.
+(Affiliate link) As with any appliance, temperatures and cooking times may vary based on model, so my best advice is to keep an eye on the crockpot, add liquid as needed, and try not to overcook this dish.